sonali091023/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

    IP routes packets to destination

-**3. Your app can't reach a database at 10.0.1.50:3306 — what would you check first?**
+**2. Your app can't reach a database at 10.0.1.50:3306 — what would you check first?**

---> Checks:

-    Is DB service running?

-    Is port 3306 open?

-    Security group / firewall rules?

-    Network route between app and DB?
+-->First, verify that the database service is running and listening on port 3306.
+Then check network connectivity, firewall/security rules, and confirm that the IP address 10.0.1.50 is reachable from the application server.

 **What I Learned (Key Points)**